JoeKnittel/R/README.md

 *This project was completed in my spare time as a fun coding experiment.*

-Various phenomena, from an individual's number of doctor visits per year to the frequency of hurricane strikes in a given region, can be represented by <a href = "https://courses.lumenlearning.com/boundless-statistics/chapter/discrete-random-variables/">discrete random variables</a>.
+Various phenomena, from an individual's number of doctor visits per year to how often a given region is struck by a hurricane, can be represented by <a href = "https://courses.lumenlearning.com/boundless-statistics/chapter/discrete-random-variables/">discrete random variables</a>.
 With some sample data, a distribution can be fit to such phenomena, and it can be used to make predictions about future events.

 The concept of discrete random variables plays a crucial role in the realm of insurance; namely, by way of <a href = "https://openacttexts.github.io/Loss-Data-Analytics/C-Frequency-Modeling.html">claims frequency</a>.
 Insurers seek to model claim frequency and severity in order to predict aggregate losses, which allows them to price premiums and perform loss reserving for the company.
 But **the process of fitting a distribution often requires writing a bunch of code and analyzing a number of statistics and plots.
 What if the entire process could be automated such that a model could be fit be simply clicking a few buttons?
 That was the question I had in mind when conceptualizing this project**.